FS-AI/FS-AI_API/README.md

 ## Further Documentation
-Please refer to the full specification document for full information on the FS-AI ADS-DV CAN interface: [ads-dv-software-interface-specification-v2-0.pdf](./Docs/ads-dv-software-interface-specification-v2-0.pdf).
+Please refer to the full specification document for full information on the FS-AI ADS-DV CAN interface: [ADS-DV Software Interface Specification-v3.0.pdf](./Docs/ADS-DV_Software_Interface_Specification_v3.0.pdf).

-(also published on the IMechE website as: [https://www.imeche.org/docs/default-source/1-oscar/formula-student/2019/fs-ai/ads-dv-software-interface-specification-v2-0.pdf](https://www.imeche.org/docs/default-source/1-oscar/formula-student/2019/fs-ai/ads-dv-software-interface-specification-v2-0.pdf) ).
+(also published on the IMechE website as: https://www.imeche.org/docs/default-source/1-oscar/formula-student/2021/forms/ai/ads-dv-software-interface-specification-v3-0.pdf?sfvrsn=2 ).

-The referenced CAN database can be found here: [adsdv_2019_vcu_ai_interface_v2.dbc](./Docs/adsdv_2019_vcu_ai_interface_v2.dbc).
+The referenced CAN database can be found here: [adsdv_2021_vcu_ai_interface_v1.dbc](./Docs/adsdv_2021_vcu_ai_interface_v1.dbc).

-This software library exposes only those aspects of the full interface that are deemed essential for the 2019 Formula Student AI DDT competition using the FS-AI ADS-DV.
+This software library exposes only those aspects of the full interface that are deemed essential for the 2021 Formula Student AI DDT competition using the FS-AI ADS-DV.